Featured Image: 100layeredcake

 5. Take Action

 Now, after all the Monday theory, it’s time to put everything on your calendar and shape your week so that you can put it into action it.
-It’s all good and well making a to-do list and thinking about long-term plans but if you aren’t going to actually do it, you’ve made it redundant.
+It’s all good and well making a to-do list and thinking about long-term plans, but if you aren’t going to do it, you’ve made it redundant.
 Examine your calendar and see if you can find time to fit everything on your to-do list, this means breaking it down hourly if you have to but find a way to allocate time.
-If something takes longer, that’s why you have prioritized your list and I am not going to pretend that things sometimes don’t get in the way, but if you can fit it (realistically) on the calendar, then you can push yourself to get it all done.
+I am not going to pretend that things sometimes don’t get in the way, but if you can fit it (realistically) on the calendar, then you can push yourself to get it all done.
 We all love ending the week on a high when the tasks are done!

-It may feel like spending all this time planning detracts from productivity but in fact, it keeps you focused and avoids mid-week (or day) procrastination so you’re really just using the time you’ve saved.
+It may feel like spending all this time planning detracts from productivity, but in fact, it keeps you focused and avoids mid-week (or day) procrastination, so you’re just using the time you’ve saved.
 You will find you will become more efficient at outlining, managing your calendar and knowing what you want (all traits of successful women) but at the very least, doing this will make sure Mondays don’t feel quite so overwhelming.

 Charlotte is a young entrepreneur and small business owner at Silhouette Creatives who, having started her own content writing business, is loving the success and challenges that come with it.
 When she’s not tackling Mondays, she is hanging out with her husband, two kids, and four (yes four) cats.